ThatDudeJude/Jotify-BE/README.md

 # Jotify-Backend

-The backend application for Jotify, an online utility app for saving notes and to-do lists.
+The backend application for Jotify, a simple online productivity app for saving notes and to-do lists.

 ## Project Description